AstarNetwork/astar-docs/docs/nodes/archive-node/nginx.md

 # Nginx Server

 To access your archive node from outside, you need to install a server and setup a certificate.
-In this guide, we will use Nginx as a server as an example.
+In this guide, we will use the Nginx server as an example.

 ## Firewall

 Your server will communicate through HTTP ports, you need to enable ports 80 (http) and 443 (https) in your firewall.

 :::info
 At the end of the configuration, you can close port 80 since only port 443 will be used to access the node.
+See the section below, *Self-signed certificate*.
 :::

 ## Domain name

-In this guide, we consider that you already have a **domain name** and you have control over the **DNS**.
-In this case, you need to add an **A record** with the sub domain you will use and the IP address of your node into you DNS provider console.
+This guide assumes that you have a **domain name** and control over the **DNS**.
+In this case, you need to add the **A record** with the sub domain you will use and the IP address of your node into you DNS provider console.

 :::info
 If you don't have a domain name, you will have to generate a self-signed certificate and access your node through the raw ip address of your server.